openobserve/openobserve-docs/docs/user-guide/concepts.md

 A user in OpenObserve can have role `admin` or `member`.

-Users with `admin` role have greater priviledges as compared to users with `member` role, e.g., inviting other users by email to an organization.
+Users with `admin` role have greater privileges as compared to users with `member` role, e.g., Other users can be added to an organization by users with `admin` role.

 ## Functions